CREATIVITY, DILIGENCE, & DEDICATION

 I didn’t realize until part way through the process that there was a deadline to meet, if the artist wished to be a part of the mobile exhibition.
 Since this appealed to me, I hustled to meet the February deadline in two months time (including Christmas holiday, yikes!)

 THE SKETCHBOOK PROJECT – Vol. 15 (The Brooklyn Art Library)

 “Believe” Call Number: 373.26-2

 • “Believe” will be on mobile tour with the Sketchbook Project Bookmobile later in 2020.

-• The Illustrations can also be viewed here.
+• The Illustrations can also be viewed in further detail here.

 As an artist with disabilities, I decided to use this book as an opportunity to tell my life story.
 At thirty-eight years old, my lengthy list of medical experiences have given me a lot of stories to tell.

 My sketchbook is formatted like a ‘book dummy.’
 Also called a “mock-up,” a picture book dummy is usually the thing an artist sends off to see if a publisher thinks the book is publishable.
 It is generally made up of the story’s complete text, and pencil sketches for the majority of the images.